Manirul Islam Sarkar: Later life and death

 He later migrated to Guwahati in Assam where he established himself at the Meghalaya House.
 Sarkar suffered from a heart attack on 1 November 2017 and taken to hospital.
 He went to Chennai on 9 November and had a successful operation, returning to Guwahati on 17 November.
 As a result of a second heart attack, Sarkar died on 3 December 2017.
 His funeral, conducted in his home village of Chibinang in Meghalaya, was attended by thousands including the senior representatives of the National People's Party as well as his political rival Abu Taher Mondal.
-Among his brothers are politician Rahibul Islam Sarkar and Phulbari's MLA SG Esmatur Mominin.
+Among his brothers is politician S G Esmatur Mominin.